C2.1 Identify when symbols are being used as variables, and describe how they are being used.

 Symbols in Everyday Life

-At a very young age, students live in a world where ubiquitous signs communicate, by their nature, a clear message or define a precise function; for example :
+At a very young age, children evolve in a world where symbols are used to communicate a message or define a function.

 • traffic lights dictate behaviour (red means stop or no go; green means go);